jblanava/Pern-test/README.md

 # Pern-test

+This project was made using the PERN stack (Postgresql, Express, React.js, Node.js)

 In order to execute this code you'll need to copy the sql script in server/database.sql in a Posrgresql client.